pcbowers/dotfiles/README.md

 ### Assumptions

-A script is run after install that adds necessary packages to the system.
+A script is run right before install that adds necessary packages to the system.
 The following assumptions are made:

 - `bash` is installed
-- `zsh` is installed and is currently default
-- `Debian` (along with `apt`) is the Linux flavor of choice
+- A flavor of `Debian` (along with the `apt` package manager) is the Linux flavor of choice